North Port Oval: History

-The ground has historically been one of the Victorian Football League primary venues.
+North Port Oval has historically been one of the Victorian Football League's (VFL) principal venues.
 The ground has hosted a total of seven VFA/VFL top division Grand Finals: in 1931, 1963, 1964, 1965, 1997, 1998 and 1999.
 In most years from 1988 until 2019, it served as a central ground which hosted most finals matches in the first three weeks of finals; and from 1988 until 1991 served as a neutral central ground at which the majority of the ABC's telecast matches were played.

+On 12 November 1927, the foundation stone for the main grandstand was laid by the mayor of the City of Port Melbourne, Cr.
+A.Tucker JP.
+In the 1970s the main grandstand was named the Norman L Goss Stand in honour of long-time Port Melbourne Football Club administrator Norm Goss Sr.